g0morra/wp-file-upload/readme.txt

 Initial version.

 == Upgrade Notice ==

+= 2.2.2 =
+Important upgrade to address some serious bugs.

 = 2.2.1 =
 Important upgrade to address some serious bugs and include some new features.